ArtBlocks/artblocks-docs/README.md

 R.random_int(0, 10) // Random integer (0-10)
 ```

 Every time one of these functions is called, `random_dec()` will also be called somewhere in the stack.
-Applying the determistic arithmetic to the seed and returning a new random number.
+Applying the deterministic arithmetic to the seed and returning a new random number.

 #### I heard I shouldn't use `Math.random()`.
 Why not?